 D. The members of the Council shall elect from among their membership a chairman and a vice-chairman for two-year terms.
 The chairman and vice-chairman may not succeed themselves to the same position.
-The Council shall hold meetings quarterly or upon the call of the chairman.
+The Council shall hold meetings upon the call of the chairman or whenever the majority of the members so request.
 A majority of the Council appointed shall constitute a quorum.

-E. Members of the Council shall receive no compensation for their services but shall be reimbursed for all reasonable and necessary expenses incurred in the performance of their duties as provided in §§ 2.2-2813, 2.2-2825, and 30-19.12, as appropriate.
+E. Members of the Council shall receive no com-

+pensation for their services but shall be reimbursed for all reasonable and necessary expenses incurred in the performance of their duties as provided in §§ 2.2-2813, 2.2-2825, and 30-19.12, as appropriate.
 Funding for expenses of the members shall be provided from existing appropriations to the Council.